automl/GenericWrapper4AC/README.md

 ## USAGE

+The generic wrapper provides the interfaces to ParamILS and SMAC.
+Please see the [documentation of SMAC](http://www.cs.ubc.ca/labs/beta/Projects/SMAC/v2.10.03/manual.pdf) for an extensive description of the required interfaces.

 The script `generic_wrapper.py` provides the class `AbstractWrapper`.
 It provides all necessary functions to run your algorithms, including:

   * reading the input format of ParamILS and SMAC